vlads22/numpy-statistics-calculator/README.md

 # Numpy-statistics
-The project uses Numpy to calculate the variance and standard deviation, among other indicators
+The project uses Numpy to calculate the variance and standard deviation, among other indicators.

 We calculate the following:
 - mean